Laurissa Stokes · Silver Spring, MD

 Can I tip you or bring a gift? +

-What if I don't want you to touch a certain area? +
+What if I want you to avoid a certain area (an injury, for example)? +

 No problem at all.
 I'll ask you at the beginning of the session if there is any area you want me to avoid due to injury, sensitivity, self-consciousness, or any other reason.